pmjones/request-interop-interface/README.md

 # RequestInterop Interface Package

-This package provides interoperable interfaces for reading from a set of server-side request objects, in order to reduce the global mutable state problems that exist with PHP superglobals.
+This package provides interoperable interfaces for server-side request readability, in order to reduce the global mutable state problems that exist with PHP superglobals.
 It reflects and resolves the common practices of over a dozen different userland projects.

-The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED",  "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC 2119](https://datatracker.ietf.org/doc/html/rfc2119).
+The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED",  "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC 2119][].

 ## Interfaces